go-to-k/lamver/README.md

 ## CSV output mode

-By default results are output as table format on the screen.
+By default, results are output as table format on the screen.

 If you add `-o` option, then results can be output **as a CSV file**.